 - Jump correctly.
-Use your entire foot to jump, rather than propelling yourself off your toes, and make sure your knees stay in line with your toes and do not cave inward, Allen said.
-“Jump with both feet at the same time and visualize yourself pushing with an equal amount of force off both feet,” Gagliardi said.
+Use your entire foot to jump, rather than propelling yourself off your toes, and make sure your knees stay in line with your toes and do not cave inwards, Allen said.
+"Jump with both feet at the same time and visualise yourself pushing with an equal amount of force off both feet", Gagliardi said.

 - Land gently.
-Practice landing with small, low-intensity jumps, with the goal of landing “softly, like a cat,” Gagliardi said.
+Practise landing with small, low-intensity jumps, with the goal of landing "softly, like a cat", Gagliardi said.
 You should land on the middle part of your foot, rolling backwards quickly towards the heels, he said.
-To avoid knee injuries, don’t lock your knees or quads.
-Make sure your trunk is inclined slightly forward, with your head up, and your abdominals engaged.
+To avoid knee injuries, don't lock your knees or quads.
+Make sure your trunk is inclined slightly forwards, with your head up and your abdominals engaged.
 Your chest should be over your knees and your nose over your toes.

 - Take jump squats slowly at first.
-“Start small with two sets of 10 jumps,” Newton recommended.
-“If that feels like too much, decrease to five reps to start.”
-As you get stronger and improve your form, practice higher jumps and reps, Endres said.
+"Start small with two sets of 10 jumps", Newton recommended.
+"If that feels like too much, decrease to five reps to start".
+As you get stronger and improve your form, practise higher jumps and reps, Endres said.